stephenreid321/lifeaspractice/_sections/the-fivefold-container.md

 Wheel of the Year rituals
 -------------------------

 You'll be invited to mark each quarter/cross-quarter observance of the Wheel of the Year with a nature-based ritual.
-In addition, the week after each observance will be an *adhiṭṭhāna* week (a week of strong determination/strong will), where you're encouraged to make extra effort with each of the Five Focuses.
+In addition, the week after each observance will be an *adhiṭṭhāna* week (a week of strong determination/strong will), where you're encouraged to make extra effort with each of the *Five Focuses*.

 One-on-one mentoring sessions
 -----------------------------